 See Heywood, Rosalind.
 The Sixth Sense, Chatto and Windus Ltd., 1959, pgs.
 112-127; Beloff, John.
 Parapsychology: A Concise History, pgs.
 120-24; Haynes, Renee.
 The Society for Psychical Research 1882-1982: A History, McDonald & Co.
 Ltd., 1982, pgs.
 83-88; Carter, Chris.
 Science and the Afterlife Experience, Inner Traditions, 2012, pgs.
 145-50, 151-53, 166-69, 177-78, 183-85.

-What personal psychology leads one to become a stage magician in the first place?
-There are many within the field of pseudoskeptics, and this has held from the 19th century beginnings of psychical research.
-But prevarication can work both ways: misdirection can be used upon the skeptic and “believer” alike.
-The psychological tactic behind debunking is similar to a stage trick, and simple: generally, one should direct the reader’s attention to the frauds or “rationally amenable” fraudulent techniques that have been used in different instances than that which is the subject of the article, and apply them as the only possible explanation.
-Direct the reader’s attention away from their immediate experience that something anomalous may have happened.
-This skews the mind’s repertoire of activities from the holistically perceptive right hemisphere to the “part-focused,” linear, and logic-oriented left.
+What personal history leads one to become a stage magician in the first place?
+There are many stage conjurers within the field of debunkers.
+This has held from the 19th century beginnings of psychical research.
+But prevarication can work both ways: misdirection can be used upon the skeptic and believer alike.
+The psychological tactic behind debunking is similar to a stage trick, and simple: generally, one should direct the reader’s attention to the known frauds or “rationally amenable” fraudulent techniques that have been used in other instances than that which is the subject under discussion, and apply them as the only possible explanation for the anomaly by association; direct the reader’s attention away from their immediate suspicion that something extraordinary may have happened.
+This skews the mind’s repertoire of activities from the holistically perceptive and intuitive right hemisphere to the “part-focused,” linear, and logic-oriented left hemisphere.
 See Iain McGilchrist’s The Master and His Emissary: The Divided Brain and the Making of the Western World, Yale University Press, 2012, pgs.